BENEFITS AND RISKS DBS THERAPY FOR DYSTONIA

 Your doctor programs the device to best control your individual symptoms.
 This is done wirelessly.
 The system can also be turned off if necessary.
 You may have a controller that will allow you to turn the system on and off, adjust the stimulation, and check the battery.

 Medtronic provides the first safe† access to MRI anywhere on the body with some DBS systems under certain conditions — giving your doctor an important tool for diagnosis.
 We know it's important that you have safe† access to MRI.
 That's why we performed rigorous testing of Medtronic DBS systems.

 Some Medtronic DBS devices may remain on — when programmed to certain settings — throughout the MRI so your DBS therapy is not interrupted.
 You may take comfort in knowing that the device can remain on (if programmed to the right settings) to control your symptoms.
 This may allow the quality of the image to be improved if the movement symptoms related to the disease are reduced.

 DBS Therapy will not reduce your future therapy options.
 DBS Therapy is reversible and the system can be removed in most cases or turned off (unlike other surgical options).
-Down the road, you can continue medications and take advantage of new treatments, or even a cure.
+Down the road, you can continue medications and take advantage of new treatments.

 Placing the DBS system requires brain surgery, which could have serious and even fatal complications including coma, bleeding inside the brain, stroke, seizures, and infection.
 Once implanted, the system may become infected, parts may wear through the skin, and the lead and/or extension connector may move.
 Medtronic DBS Therapy could stop suddenly because of mechanical or electrical problems.
 Any of these situations may require additional surgery or cause symptoms to return or worsen, which may be life-threatening.
 Medtronic DBS Therapy may cause new or worsening neurological symptoms, including motor and speech, and psychiatric disorders.